 AWS Lambda vs Azure Functions vs Google Cloud Functions: Comparing Serverless Providers

-Considering how critical this is for long-term success, platforms should be evaluated based on their functionalities and service integrations.
-The potential backlash in choosing a serverless platform is high.
-Some of them are vendor lock-in and data lock-in, as Patrick Debois, CTO at Zender, mentions in his tweet.
+Considering the long-term success of your project, platforms should be evaluated in terms of their service integrations.
+In addition to that, the potential backlash of choosing the wrong serverless platform is high with consequences including vendor lock-in, and data lock-in as Patrick Debois, CTO at Zender, mentions in his tweet.

 Language Support & Deployment

 The essence of serverless functions lies in its statelessness.
-Saying that an ideal function would be the one written in a stateless style which has no affinity to the underlying computing infrastructure.
+An ideal function would be written in a stateless style with no affinity to the underlying computing infrastructure.
 This is an essential requirement for serverless functions to launch vast amounts of data and functional calls as needed to scale up the incoming rate of events and requests.

 Identity & Access Management